Mya (singer): Endorsements and brand partnerships

 Throughout her career, Mýa has been involved in various brand partnerships with companies such as Coca-Cola, Pantene, Escada, Motorola, Microsoft, Dell, Apple Music, Verizon, Macy's, CoverGirl, Chevrolet, IMG, Heatherette, Kohl's, Electronic Arts, Meta, and more.
 (Note: Cited to multiple sources:) At the age of 18, Mýa served as an ad print spokeswoman for Bongo Jeans and had a Tommy Hilfiger lipstick shade named after her.
 In Fall 2000, she became a spokesperson for Iceberg jeans and featured in print ads in magazines.
 Mýa signed an endorsement deal with Coca-Cola in 2002, which included appearances on television commercials.
 She and then-label mate Common recorded a cover version of Ed Harris' "Real Compared To What".
-The commercial made its debut in 2003 at the American Music Awards and featured Mýa in a 90-second commercial singing a cover version of the song withCommon.
+The commercial made its debut in 2003 at the American Music Awards and featured Mýa in a 90-second commercial singing a cover version of the song with Common.
 In early 2003, Mýa recorded a version of the Simon & Garfunkel hit "Feeling Groovy" for GAP television ads.
 The music for the spot was produced by Jimmy Jam & Terry Lewis.
 In late 2003, Mýa performed the original theme song, "Everything or Nothing", for the then-latest video game in the Bond franchise – 007: Everything or Nothing.
 Mýa also appears in the game as the NSA agent "Mya Starling".
 Mýa cowrote and coproduced the song with Randy Bugnitz and A&M president Ron Fair, and three variations of the theme appeared in the game.
 In 2005, Motorola signed Mya and eight other artists to appear in a television commercial promoting its first iPod music phone, the Motorola rokr.
 Additionally in 2005, Mýa signed to Ford Modeling agency and appeared in a variety of ad campaigns.
 On March 1, 2010, Escada announced that Mýa would host the celebration to introduce their newest scent.